-- Category 'V' generally referred to as major fittings, which is applicable for roads where the visual requirements of motorists are dominant. - Category 'P' generally referred to as minor fittings, which is applicable for roads where the visual requirements of pedestrians are dominant.
-Also applicable to outdoor public areas, other than roads, where the visual requirements of pedestrians are dominant, for example, outdoor shopping precincts.
+- Category 'V' generally referred to as major fittings, which is applicable to roads where the visual requirements of motorists are dominant. - Category 'P' generally referred to as minor fittings, which is applicable to roads where the visual requirements of pedestrians are dominant.
+This category is also applicable to outdoor public areas, other than roads, where the visual requirements of pedestrians are dominant, for example, outdoor shopping precincts.

-The relevant road lighting authority2 will advise TasNetworks of the required category of public lighting services at the time of installation.
+The relevant road lighting authority will advise TasNetworks of the required category of public lighting services at the time of installation.